dilner1/Portfolio_one/README.md

 - Links to social media

-- Bold white against dark grey / almost black
+- Bold white against very dark grey

 - Like the navigation bar it also has a hover colour